 Using Gorilla Glue, I secured the pipe insulation to the hangers.
 However, a test fit indicated that the pipe insulation was too thick and that the hangers would not be able to close around the storage tubes.

 So, I tried an alternative; auto and marine weatherseal.
 This proved to be the perfect thickness.
 I secured a strip to each edge of the pipe hangers.
 I then mounted the pipe hangers to the frame of the camper.

 Completed RV Sewer Hose Storage Project

-I was able to install two RV sewer hose storage tubes.
+For our camper sewer hose storage, I was able to install two RV sewer hose storage tubes.
 The Valterra sewer hose storage tubes are the perfect size and my new Thetford Titan hoses fit great.

 However, while the ten foot Thetford hoses are accordion style and should be easily compacted, they don’t get short enough to fit two into a tube.
 The RhinoFlex hose I used to use would compact much more easily.
 Ideally, a camper with multiple tank drains would have three tubes for easy storage of all of the hoses needed.